squidowl/halloy/book/src/configuration/sidebar.md

 ## `show_menu_button`

-Show or hide the user menu button in the sidemenu.
+Show or hide the user menu button in the sidebar.

 ```toml
 # Type: bool